wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 #### About My solution

-> There is a touch of the showman in mathematical presentations, where the deductions are made to look effortless.
+> There is a touch of the showman in mathematical presentations,<br />where the deductions are made to look effortless.

 – [The Art of the Infinite: The Pleasures of Mathematics](https://www.amazon.com/Art-Infinite-Pleasures-Mathematics/dp/1608198693)